JujuYuki/godel2-benchmark/README.md

 # godel2-benchmark
 Godel 2 benchmark script and example code.

-To run, place your own compiled versions of the Godel and migoinfer executables, and run the script.
+To run, place your own compiled versions of the Godel and migoinfer executables in your PATH, and run the script.
 Runs on Linux, the timings are written in timings.csv at the end of each batch of marking.

 Those examples can be used with the Docker-ready `Godel` and `migoinfer` tools as explained